schoeberl/spi/README.md

  * Could this be a good example for cosimulation (UVM like?)
  * Can I boot from a microSD card, just in hardware?
  * Do bit banging via serial port to SPI on the FPGA (PMOD)
+ * I can explore more SPI on the Nexys:
+   * SD micro connector
+   * Accelerometer